Opaque C++ types

 assert_eq!(stack_obj.get(), 42);

-Keeping C++ object in Rust using heap allocation is supported with ZngurCppOpaqueOwnedObject.
+Keeping C++ objects in Rust using heap allocation

 Creating trait objects from C++ types

 By the above infrastructure you can convert your C++ types into &dyn Trait or Box<dyn Trait>.
-To do that, you need to:

-• Create a opaque borrowed (or owned for Box<dyn Trait>) type for the C++ type.
+Box<dyn Trait>) type for the C++ type. - Implement the

-• Implement the Trait for that type inside C++.
+Traitfor that type inside C++. - Cast

-There is a shortcut provided by Zngur.
 You can define the trait in your main.zng:

 trait iter::Iterator::<Item = i32> {